Beauty class is back, baby! My first beauty class post was one of my most popular yet and I’m all about giving the people what they want.

 An oil with an identity crisis?

-Yup, some oils are marketed as serums.
+are marketed as serums.
 If you have an oil-based serums, you are actually supposed to put this on top of your moisturizer.
 I have never tried this, because I don’t like to put anything on top of my moisturizer, but sharing this info in case you prefer an oil-based serum.

 Should I use a skin serum?